xinghao302001/wsi_data_pipeline/README.md

 - run all in Jupyter Notebooks in `wsi_data_pipeline/notebooks` folder.

 ### 2. All related stages in `src` modules
-You can customize different pipelines within different modules as your wish in `.py` format, and store them in `pipelines` folder.
+- You can customize different pipelines within different modules as your wish in `.py` format, and store them in `pipelines` folder.

-Pipeline (python) scripts location: `src/pipelines`
+- Pipeline (python) scripts location: `src/pipelines`

 ### 3. All stages in `dvc.yaml` file
-You can directly write `dvc` stages in this `.yaml` file.
+- You can directly write `dvc` stages in this `.yaml` file without `CLI`.
 <!-- Main stages for `data` (WSI data pipeline):
 * __generate_wsi_patches_and_embed.py__
     - Load config.yml and raw WSI images